Ghosts of Albuquerque

 man named Salvador Armijo.
 Today it has the dubious distinction of

-being one of
+being one of New Mexico's

 most haunted buildings.
 At least four different spirits have been